microsoft/fluentui-apple/ios/docs/Controls/BottomSheet.md

  - headerContentHeight: Height of `headerContentView`.
 Setting this is required when the `headerContentView` is non-nil.
  - collapsedContentHeight: Height of the top portion of the content view that should be visible when the bottom sheet is collapsed.
 When set to 0, `headerContentHeight` will be used.
  - shouldHideCollapsedContent: Indicates if the content should be hidden when the sheet is collapsed
  - shouldAlwaysFillWidth: Indicates if the sheet should always fill the available width.
-The default value is true.
+The default value is `true`.
  - allowsSwipeToHide: When enabled, users will be able to move the sheet to the hidden state by swiping down.

 ### SwiftUI